AI-SysBio/NoMaSS/README.md

 | Power-law (Pareto) |     ✅    |      ✅      |      ❌      |
 | Power-law (Lomax)  |     ✅    |      ❌      |      ✅      |

-*Supported inter-event time distributions (IEDs) across NoMaSS backend methods.
-Each distribution is parameterized by a nominal rate λ (inverse mean waiting time — or median when the mean is undefined) and a shape parameter α; constraints on α are indicated where applicable.
-Full IED parametrizations are provided in Table `tab:Nomass-param`.*

-With the current implementation, each available distribution are characterised by their rate and a shape parameter as follow:
+With the current implementation, each distribution is parameterized by a nominal rate λ (inverse mean waiting time — or median when the mean is undefined) and a shape parameter α; constraints on α are indicated where applicable.
+With the current implementation, each available distribution are characterised by their rate and a shape parameter as follow [Full IED parametrizations are provided in reference [1] Table S1.]:

       Exponential:
           - rate: 1/mean